 Knowing and understanding this, how could we let our time with God be degraded to a lesser priority in our life?
 His love toward you and I is utterly amazing!
 He wants His secrets to become yours!
-He wants to bring you words to build your hope and faith as well as give you wisdom, instruction, encouragement, and a promise of a blessed future.
+He wants to bring you words to build your hope and faith as well as give you wisdom, instruction, encouragement, life-purpose, and a promise of a blessed future.
+Read God’s Word daily, either from the Bible or some kind of devotion like this that helps you grow in Him!
 Let He and His Word speak to your heart today!

 1 Corinthians 2:9 (NKJV) But as it is written: “Eye has not seen, nor ear heard, Nor have entered into the heart of man The things which God has prepared for those who love Him.”

 If Fresh Manna is a blessing to you, I’d love to know.
 Click here: FreshMannaFeedback@gmail.com